e2b-dev/E2B/README.md

 ```

 ## Development
-To locally test the devbookd:
+To locally test the devbookd in the server mode:

 1. Build the devbookd and start the container with `make test-devbookd` (Use `make test-env` if you want to just build the devbookd, run the container and start the `devbookd` manually later.)
 2. Connect to the devbookd with `make connect-wscat`